I’ve been spending time and investing money in Colombia and reporting on those adventures for more than 10 years.

 One of the benefits of it being in the mountains near the equator is that the temperature in Medellín varies only a few degrees year-round.
 This city’s climate is one of the most predictable you’ll find.

 Highs range from the high 70s to the low 80s every day, and the lows rarely fall below 59 degrees.
 If you think that’s too hot, you should take the city off your list.
 Don’t move here knowing what the temperature is going to be every day and then complain about what the temperature is every day.

-No place is perfect and certainly Colombia and Medellín aren’t for everyone, but when you clear away the decades of negative propaganda about the narcos and Escobar (who has been dead for more than two-and-a-half decades), you see that Medellín is one of the best places in the world to spend time as a foreigner right now.
+No place is perfect and certainly Colombia and Medellín aren’t for everyone, but when you clear away the decades of negative propaganda about the narcos and Escobar (who has been dead for more than two decades), you see that Medellín is one of the best places in the world to spend time right now.